 The Bank of England base rate is the official interest rate set by the Bank of England’s Monetary Policy Committee.
-Banks and building societies use the base rate to calculate interest rates for some mortgage products.
+Banks and building societies use the base rate to calculate interest rates for some mortgages.

 |Follow-on Rate (FoR)|

-Santander’s FoR is a variable rate that all mortgage deals taken on or after 23 January 2018 will automatically transfer to when the initial product period ends.
-The FoR tracks, and is directly linked to, the Bank of England base rate, so will always move in line with changes to the base rate.
-This means your interest rate and monthly payments will move up and down as base rate changes.
+It’s a variable rate that tracks the Bank of England base rate.
+So, it will always move in line with changes to the base rate.
+This means the rate and your monthly payment will go up or down as the base rate changes.

 |Standard Variable Rate (SVR)|

-SVR is the rate that all mortgage deals taken before 23 January 2018 automatically transfer to when the initial product period ends.
+All mortgage deals applied for before 23 January 2018 or from 21 November 2023 automatically transfer to SVR when the initial product period ends.

 |Tracker rate mortgage|